t4ccer/afterrain/README.md

   ```

 ## Configuration
-  Config file is located in `$HOME/.afterrain.yaml`, and is created automaticly after first run.
+  Config file is located in `$HOME/.afterrain.yaml`, and is created automatically after the first run.

-## Suported features
+## Supported features
  - Hoogle highlighting

 ## Planned features